 Note: Not all inhaled steroid doses are clinically equivalent and care should be taken when transferring therapies.

-Oral steroids can be used for short course rescue therapy in the control of asthma exacerbations with few side effects.
+Oral steroids can be used for short course rescue therapy in the control of asthma exacerbations with few side-effects.
 Also, where control of symptoms cannot be achieved with maximal doses of inhaled steroids and bronchodilators the addition of steroid tablets may be used to prevent severe attacks.
 In young severe asthmatics, low alternate day dosing under specialist guidance may be of use.
-Suppression of the hypothalamic pituitary-adrenal axis is possible although systemic side effects are more frequent with prolonged use and at high doses.
+Suppression of the hypothalamic pituitary-adrenal axis is possible although systemic side-effects are more frequent with prolonged use and at high doses.
 Regular assessment of response is therefore essential to facilitate dose reduction.
 Oral and injectable corticosteroids for use in asthma can be found in the inflammatory disorders section of the Endocrine chapter.

 The leukotriene receptor antagonist montelukast is used as oral add-on therapy in mild to moderate asthma inadequately controlled by inhaled corticosteroids and short-acting β2-agonists.
-The other agent in this class, zafirlukast, is indicated simply for the treatment of asthma.

 The PDE4 inhibitor roflumilast is licensed as an add-on to bronchodilator therapy for severe COPD associated with chronic bronchitis and frequent exacerbations.
 It acts as an anti-inflammatory.

 Non-steroidal anti-inflammatories are indicated in adults who require bronchodilatation more than once daily or who have nocturnal symptoms and where steroid therapy is inappropriate.
-Side effects are extremely rare.
+Side-effects are extremely rare.